Laura D. Peterson

 Ph.D., S.M., S.B.
 Electrical Engineering and Computer Science, MIT

-David Peterson is Ventana’s Chairman and Director of Technology.
+David Peterson is Ventana’s Chairman.
 He is internationally recognized for system dynamics and optimal control modeling expertise in developing systems for business strategy optimization and enterprise-wide decision support.
 His methodology emphasizes the testing of models with incomplete and approximate data.
-His over thirty years experience includes successful engagements in R&D management, global marketing strategies, new market entry, pricing, customer service strategies, and control of business enterprises.
+His over thirty years' experience includes successful engagements in R&D management, global marketing strategies, new market entry, pricing, customer service strategies, and control of business enterprises.
 He holds several patents for features of Ventana's Vensim® software which enable semi-automatic detection and prevention of errors, and rapid comprehension of complex results.
-David is widely published and has presented invited papers at international forums.
-He is currently writing a book on the influence of predictive technology.

 Ronald L. Suiter